 Ampyra treatment should be stopped in case there is a seizure, which can happen even if one has never had one.
 The chances of having a seizure are higher if there is an overdosage of ampyra or if the kidney function is decreases, which is common after 50 years of age.

-Ampyra is a broad spectrum potassium channel blocker and it is unknown how it works.
-Animal studies showed an increase of electrical signals between neurons through inhibition of the potassium channels.
+Ampyra is a broad spectrum potassium channel blocker, it’s exact mechanisms of action are not fully known.
+Animal studies showed an increase of electrical signals between neurons through the inhibition of potassium channels.